Swamp Thing (band)

 Swamp Thing is a New Zealand blues rock duo who define themselves as a "two-man blues roots juggernaut from New Zealand", and consist of Michael Barker (formerly of the John Butler Trio) and Grant Haua.

+Barker wrote, recorded and mixed his first solo album, Wonderland, released in November 2006.
+In 2007, Michael Barker made headlines as he unsuccessfully tried to save the life of a drowning man in Townsville, Queensland.

 Band members

 Michael Barker performing at a free gig in Nelson in December 2013.